Beverly Hills Child Custody Attorney

 We know that children are vulnerable to the negative aspects of custody disputes and do everything in our power to protect them.

 If you have a child custody dispute, it is important for you to understand your legal rights and options.

-At Berenji & Associates, LLC, our attorneys are here to help you determine the best solution for your children and fight to make those solutions a reality.
+At Berenji & Associates, our attorneys are here to help you determine the best solution for your children and fight to make those solutions a reality.
 Call us today to schedule your free case evaluation.

 Understanding Child Custody in Beverly Hills, CA